4.3.6 Displaying Supporting Data in Worksheet Header Rows

 - The column formula.
 This is a mathematical expression that is typically used to fill the column with values.

 - The Formula Text.
 This is alternate text that can be typed directly into the cell or entered into the Formula Text dialog box to display in place of the column formula.
-For instance, when displaying a long formula in the cell is not practical, enable display of the Formula Text and display some reminder as to what the column formula calculates.
+For instance, when displaying a long formula in the cell is not practical, enable display of the Formula Text and display some meaningful indicator of the purpose of the column formula.